 Cargo insurance protects shippers’ financial investments during ocean, air, rail or truck transportation.
 It provides compensation for shippers in the case of natural disasters, fires, vessel collisions, cargo theft or mishandling by carriers.

 If cargo is insured, the process to recover the cost of damaged cargo is straightforward.
 The insurance company will manage the claim process on the shipper’s behalf, dealing with the various transportation parties involved.
-The insurance provider would do their best to resolve the loss as quickly and efficiently as possible, minimizing the direct involvement of the client with the carriers.
+The insurance provider does its best to resolve the loss as quickly and efficiently as possible, minimizing the direct involvement of the client with the carriers.

 Insurance responsibility should always be outlined within the terms of sale between a buyer and seller.
-The terms of sale along with INCOTERMS will provide the details of when and where responsibility is transferred between international buyers and sellers.
+The terms of sale along with INCOTERMS will outline when and where responsibility is transferred between international buyers and sellers.

-When securing marine insurance, always insure the value of your freight plus an additional 10 percent to cover incidental costs in the event of a loss.
+When securing marine insurance, always insure the value of the freight plus an additional 10 percent to cover incidental costs in the event of a loss.
 Choose ALL-RISK coverage, which provides complete coverage in the case of an event such as the Yantian Express ship fire, as well as loss, theft, and damage.
-This coverage can help give the shipper extra peace of mind.

-Fortunately, the team at Ascent Global Logistics is able to help you secure cargo insurance.
+Our team at Ascent Global Logistics is able to help you secure cargo insurance across all modes of transportation.
 We offer competitive rates, high-risk coverage and special quotes for large volume shippers.
-If you would like to purchase cargo insurance, please contact us or speak directly with your Ascent Global Logistics representative.
+To learn more about our cargo insurance options, please contact us or speak directly with your Ascent Global Logistics representative.